 3. Edit the Trigger details (work order details or frequency of the trigger)

-4. Once you’re done, click on Save Trigger!
+4. Once you’re done, click on Save the Trigger!

 Preventive Maintenance Calendar and History View